 Grafana vs Graphite: The Takeaways

-Although Grafana is a better fit for the information explosion decade in which we live, Graphite might be appropriate for some use cases.
+Although the open source grafana is a better fit for the information explosion decade in which we live, Graphite might be appropriate for some use cases.
 Below, we’ll compare several aspects of both tools in order to help you choose the right one for your organization.

 Installation and Configuration

-Once the container is running and port 3000 is open, Grafana is available.
+Once the container is running and port 3000 is open, the OSS grafana should be available.
 Adding plugins is also simple.
 You can do this in Docker build, with the build-arg, this way:

-You can also do this from inside the Grafana container, with the Grafana CLI, as shown below:
+You can also do this from inside the OSS grafana container, with

 Grafana Labs offers two hosting services: Grafana Cloud and Grafana Enterprise.
-Grafana Cloud is a simple hosting for Grafana, Prometheus, and Graphite data sources that provides high availability of a monitoring stack.
-Grafana Enterprise comes with unlimited access to Grafana plugins, support with SLA, and training sessions.
+Grafana Cloud is a simple hosting for OSS grafana, Prometheus, and Graphite data sources that provides high availability of a monitoring stack.
+Grafana Enterprise comes with unlimited access to OSS grafana plugins, support with SLA, and training sessions.
 Pricing for the Enterprise edition bases itself on the number of users and their permissions.

 Graphite, on the other hand, is completely self-hosted.
 The Graphite installer, Synthesize, goes through all relevant components and installs them one by one.
 It also installs three extra components: